Egypt at the 2012 Summer Olympics: Archery

-Two Egyptian archers, one male and one female, qualified for the Olympics, both of whom earned their berths at the 2012 African Archery Championships.
+Two Egyptian archers, one male and one female, qualified for the Olympics, both of whom had earned their berths at the 2012 African Archery Championships.
 Ahmed El-Nemr finished second at that tournament, behind Philippe Kouassi of Côte d'Ivoire, and entered the men's individual event.
 El-Nemr had won three medals at the 2011 Pan Arab Games, gold in the individual recurve 90 metres and silver in the individual recurve FITA and the team event.
 In London he scored 644 points in the ranking round and placed 57th overall out of 64 competitors.
 In the round of 64 he defeated eighth-ranked Crispin Duenas of Canada three sets to one and then faced Kuo Cheng-wei, who was representing Chinese Taipei.
 El-Nemr lost this round three sets to one and was eliminated from the tournament, leaving with a final ranking of 17th.
 Nada Kamel, who had earned seven medals at the 2011 Pan Arab Games, won the women's event at the 2012 African Championships and entered the individual tournament.
 There she scored 611 points in the ranking round and placed 56th overall out of 64 participants.
 She was defeated by Ksenia Perova of Russia three sets to none in the opening round and finished the event joint-33rd and last.